VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 Here is an example of different positions:
 <img class='soloImg' src='{{ page.imagePath | append: 'fruit2.jpg' }}'>

-Quickly regroup in light party to the left and right front platforms before *Agdistis* destroys the remaining bridges with **Roots of Altis** and cast **Forbidden Fruit**, spawning 3 Bulls on each platforms.
-Each Healers will receive a **Hemitheos's Holy III** share and right before it resolves, a new bridge will appear allowing you to side step in to dodge the Bulls' AoE and do the share properly.
+Quickly regroup in light party to the left and right front platforms before *Agdistis* destroys the remaining bridges with **Roots of Altis** and cast **Forbidden Fruit**, spawning 3 Io on each platforms.
+Each Healers will receive a **Hemitheos's Holy III** share and right before it resolves, a new bridge will appear allowing you to side step in to dodge the Io' AoE and do the share properly.

 Then *Agdistis* will **Bough of Altis** at the front before cleaving two platforms, move to the safe one.
 Soon after a random wil be casted **Condensed/Dispersed Aero II**.

-Next is another **Forbidden Fruit** spawning 2 Minotaurs with tethers on two platforms, 1 Bull with 4 tethers on the remaining one and 1 Minotaur will spawn in the middle of the bridge.
-The players tethered to the Bull must move behind him and spread to aim the line AoEs away from the arena.
+Next is another **Forbidden Fruit** spawning 2 Minotaurs with tethers on two platforms, 1 Io with 4 tethers on the remaining one and 1 Minotaur will spawn in the middle of the bridge.
+The players tethered to the Io must move behind him and spread to aim the line AoEs away from the arena.
 The players tether to a Minotaur will move to the platform where the other Minotaur is and stand behind.
-The two players without anything have to move close to the central Minotaur in order to bait the cleaves between the two Minotaurs plaforms and give more space to the Bull people:
+The two players without anything have to move close to the central Minotaur in order to bait the cleaves between the two Minotaurs plaforms and give more space to the Io people:
 <img class='soloImg' src='{{ page.imagePath | append: 'fruit3.jpg' }}'>

 Then *Agdistis* will cast **Blade of Altis** along with **Multicast** and **Hemitheos's Holy III**.
 The arena will return to its original state.
 Group in light parties and stand near the middle, ready to get knocked away to the left and right, between the exaflares, with your group in order to share the damage.
 Don't forget to move where the exaflares started to dodge them.